Vickyadri29/vickyadri29/README.md

   <a href="https://github.com/DenverCoder1/readme-typing-svg"><img src="https://readme-typing-svg.herokuapp.com?lines=Welcome+to+my+Github+Profile+:);Information+Technology+Student;Front+End+Dev+Enthusiastic&center=true&width=380&height=45"></a>
 </p>

-- Currently focus to learn about Front End
+- Currently focus to learn about Front End Dev.
 - How to reach me: <a href="mailto:vickyadri103@gmail.com">📫</a>

+Have a nice day :)
 <hr>

 ### Connect with me :